Dumnezeu/Todo-app/README.md

-ToDo app application provided by Docker, deployed in a single-node Kubernetes cluster and integrated with MySQL DB with persistent storage.
+ToDo app application provided by Docker, deployed with Ansible playbooks in a single-node Kubernetes cluster and integrated with MySQL DB with persistent storage.
 _____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

 REPOSITORY FILES SUMMARY: